Money

 Back to top

-Each year the University allocates money for students struggling with their finances.
+Each year the University considers applications from students struggling with their finances.
 Applications close when the fund runs out.

 Part-time Work